ghi-electronics/Docs/software/tinyclr/tutorials/time.md

     }
 }
 ```
 The output will show both times and they should match.
-The first time time maybe invalid and the time is set but the second power up will show the correct time.
+The first time maybe invalid and the time is set but the second power up will show the correct time.

 ```
 RTC is Valid